GSA/gsa-icam-card-builder/certutils/README.md

 file which allows the appropriate key to be injected into the card and the certificate to be written to the corresponding container.
 If on-card key generation is used, then these utilities are not needed.
 Key injection is a way to expedite test card population.
-Itshould *never* be used to create production cards.
+It should *never* be used to create production cards.

 ### Batch Mode Generation
-A batch-mode utility, `makeall.sh` creates the four certificates for all ICAM test cards that use the SP 800-73-4 (FIPS 201-2) data model.
+A batch-mode utility, `makeall.sh` creates the four certificates for all ICAM test cards that use the SP 800-73-4 (FIPS 201-2) data model, starting with Card 25.
 It creates the PKCS12 `.p12` files and copies them into the appropriate "cards/ICAM_Card_Objects" directory.
 It also creates a standardized file name for software that may be hard-coded to look for specific `.p12` file names.

 Certificates that are supposed to be revoked as part of a test case are first created, and then revoked using OpenSSL's `openssl ca` command.
+See the `mkcadata.sh` further down this page.

 ### Single Certificate Generation
 The `certutils` directory contains a bash script, `mkcert.sh` that uses command